Constructing Query Expressions

 Note

-As of ThreatConnect 7.3.1, the hasIntelRequirement() query expression is available only for queries on Groups, Indicators, and IR results.
+As of ThreatConnect 7.3.1, the hasIntelRequirement() nested query is available only for queries on Groups, Indicators, and IR results.
 For querying on IRs associated to Tags, Victim Assets, Artifacts, and Cases, treat the IR like a Group object—that is, use hasGroup(id=xxxxxxx), where xxxxxxx represents the IR’s ID number.
 To find the IR’s ID number, navigate to its Details screen and view the URL, which should look like https://app.threatconnect.com/#/details/intel-requirements/1234567/overview.
 The number between intel-requirements/ and /overview is the IR’s ID number.
-See the “Use Nested Queries to Filter on an Object’s Associations” section for more information on the hasGroup() query expression.
+See the “Use Nested Queries to Filter on an Object’s Associations” section for more information on the hasGroup() nested query.

 Query for Number of Local Results by Owner